-- A drag-start message is generated when a primary button (button 1) Press even is followed immediately by a Motion event in the same contact. - A drag-end message occurs when a Motion event with the drag and button 1 modifiers set is followed by a button 1 release in the same contact.
+- A drag-start message is generated when a primary button (button 1) Press event is followed immediately by a Motion event in the same contact. - A drag-end message occurs when a Motion event with the drag and button 1 modifiers set is followed by a button 1 release in the same contact.

-Value 8 vData1: The horizontal coordinate of the pointer location, relative to the left-hand edge of the event window's client area.
-Message- specific parameters The value returned in vData1 is offset by 65536.
-To obtain the true value, use the following code: vData1 = INT(vData1 / 65536) vData2: The vertical coordinate of the pointer location, relative to the left-hand edge of the event window's client area. vData3: This contains the states of any mouse buttons which have not changed, and the states of the keyboard modifier keys (SHIFT, CTRL, ALT, and so on).
-The value returned is a combination of the
+The horizontal coordinate of the pointer location, relative to the left-hand edge of the event window's client area.

+Note: The value returned in vData1 is offset by 65536.
+To obtain the true value, use the following code:

+vData2 The vertical coordinate of the pointer location, relative to the left-hand vData3 This contains the states of any mouse buttons which have not changed, and the states of the modifier keys (SHIFT, CTRL, ALT, etc.).
+The value returned is a combination of the pointer and key modifier states listed in drag operation.

+Appendix A.

-, pointer and keyboard modifier states listed in Appendix A. The presence of the UIK.P.DRAG pointer modifier indicates a dragstart message.
-If this modifier is not present, the message results from ending a drag operation. • vData4 : Always set to 1.
-Event mask UIMS.EM.DRAG Comments The values returned in vData1 and vData2 will depend on the coordinate mode (text or graphics) currently selected for the application context.
+The presence of the UIK.P.DRAG pointer modifier indicates a drag-start message.
+If this modifier is not present, the message results from ending a vData4 Always set to 1.

+Event Mask UIMS.EM.DRAG

+The values returned in vData1 and vData2 will depend on the coordinate mode (text or graphics) currently selected for the application context.

 An indication of the time at which the event occurred is given by a value returned in the vTimeStamp parameter.

 A drag-start message is always be preceded by a Press message in the same contact.

 Drag messages are generated for the primary button (button 1) only.
-Drag operations with other buttons must be identified by means of the Press, Release and Motion pointer
+Drag operations with other buttons must be identified by means of the Press, Release and Motion pointer messages.

-4.3.12 UIMS.MSG.ENTER
+UIMS.MSG.ENTER